-The City of Fremont is undergoing a comprehensive energy and water efficiency upgrade project with Opterra Energy Services, an energy services company (ESCO), to complete the following scope of work:
+The City of Fremont has completed a comprehensive energy and water efficiency upgrade project with ENGIE (formerly Opterra Energy Services), an energy services company (ESCO).
+The scope of work included:

 LED Streetlight Upgrade

 The installation of the new LED standard "cobrahead" streetlight fixtures began in October 2016.
 For private streets, the City does not maintain the streetlights in those areas, but residents are encouraged to discuss an LED upgrade with their homeowner’s associations (HOAs).